 In 1946, Truett Cathy opened a restaurant he dubbed the Dwarf Grill, because it was small.
 Right from the start, Cathy determined they would rest on the Lord’s Day.
 “Six days shall work be done, but on the seventh day is a Sabbath of solemn rest, a holy convocation.
 You shall do no work.
 It is a Sabbath to the LORD in all your dwelling places” (Leviticus 23:3).
 Closed on Sunday.
 I guess you can do that when you’re small.

 Have you ever heard of Chick-Fil-A?
 That was Truett’s next restaurant.
-Chain of restaurants, actually.
+A chain of restaurants, actually.
 They are HUGE!
 They are everywhere.
 They are closed on Sunday.
+Small or huge, the same principle applies.
+Closed on Sundays.
 Truett Cathy explains why, “Our decision to close on Sunday was our way of honoring God and directing our attention to things more important than our business.
 If it took seven days to make a living with a restaurant, then we needed to be in some other line of work.”

 They were closed.